 101 Hotel is one of the best boutique hotels in Reykjavik.
 The unique hotel has a sleek and modern interior, along with an Icelandic contemporary art collection.
 Also part of the hotel is Kitchen & Wine, a trendy restaurant that serves traditional Icelandic and international cuisine.
 It also features special menus for both happy hour and brunch.

-ION City Hotel is the second project by the ION hotel chain.
+There are quite a few cool places to stay in Reykjavik, but on my next trip I’d love to check into the ION City Hotel.
+It’s the second project by the ION hotel chain.
 The boutique option offers sleek and comfortable rooms, and when it comes to unique hotels, it’s pretty cool to find Icelandic lava stones as part of the decor!
 If you don’t fancy venturing far, check out Sumac restaurant, which serves an exciting mix of Icelandic, Lebanese and Moroccan dishes.

 Unique Hotels In Southern Iceland